 10 Ways Ancient Egyptians Influenced Modern Life

-As ancient civilizations go, the Egyptians are by far one of the more well known.
+As ancient civilizations go, the Egyptians are by far one of the more well-known.
 Their pyramids still stand to this day, and their mummies and sarcophagi pepper our museums, but is there more to them?

-Turns out, some aspects of our modern life found their start in Egypt.
+It turns out, some aspects of our modern life found their start in Egypt.

 The Egyptians were remarkable at mathematics.
 The earliest records of geometry come from Egypt, as their geometry specialists were called “arpedonapti.”
 The arpedonapti used ropes to calculate the area of lands, eventually passing this knowledge to Greece.

 Egyptians also worked out efficient ways of performing multiplication and division.
 While we have various ways to perform such calculations, Egyptians used a more computation-friendly method that involved doubling numbers, a technique we still use in modern-day computing.
 The above video goes into detail as to how computers and ancient Egyptians come together.

 Egyptians also invented basic fractions.
 Most had 1 on the top (called a “unit fraction”), and more complex fractions (such as “4/7”) had to be represented by adding up several unit fractions.

 Egyptians played a game very similar to modern-day bowling.